tholonia/iching_cli/book/v2/markdown/hexagram_32.md

 Mariela’s shop was nestled between a noisy market and a tranquil park.
 The dualities of life surrounded her, seeping into her creative process.
 Her tapestries were renowned for their vivid colors and intricate designs, earning her praise and patrons from far and wide.
 Yet, Mariela felt a growing unrest, a yearning to capture not just the beauty but the struggle inherent in existence.

-One evening, as she sat by the river that flowed through her town, Mariela was struck by the significance of balance—the harmony between movement and stillness, sound and silence.
+One evening, as she sat by the river that flowed through her town, Mariela was struck by the significance of balance, the harmony between movement and stillness, sound and silence.
 This revelation inspired a new tapestry, one that reflected her awakening.

 When she unveiled her new creation, the townspeople were captivated by its depth and poignancy.
 Mariela had woven not just a tapestry but a legacy of equilibrium, leaving an indelible mark on her craft and community.
 Her journey taught her that true mastery lay in embracing both the seen and unseen, in harmonizing vigor with tranquility.